Did you Know? List of Interesting Facts about Iroquois Indians

 - Fact 22 - The Iroquois call themselves the Hodenosaunee, which means "People of the Longhouse"

-We have included a selection of trivia and interesting facts about Iroquois Native Americans which we hope will be of help with homework.
+We have included a selection of trivia and interesting facts about Iroquois Indians which we hope will be of help with homework.
 Most of these interesting facts about Iroquois Indians are quite amazing and some are little known pieces of trivia!
-Many of these interesting and random pieces of information and fun facts about Iroquois Native Americans and info will help you increase your knowledge on the subject of Iroquois Native Americans.
+Many of these interesting and random pieces of information and fun facts about Iroquois Indians and info will help you increase your knowledge on the subject of Iroquois Indians.